abbasali-io/cibus-issues/README.md

 ## General

 - cissue: #50 add chua, sadia, saima to test group for ios @abbasali-io
+- cissue: #60 setup deep linking for the app @abbasali-io
 - ~~cissue: #52 if user selects a theme, persist the theme in the device @abbasali-io~~

 ## shop PreAuth